karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/README.md

 **WARNINGS**.

 - While experimenting with REPL I did notice that in certain situations REPL didn't load the generated class but used some earlier version which caused quite a lot of confusion.
-I just restarted REPL which takes a bit of time.
+After making changes to gen-classes I just stopped REPL, gave command 'lein clean' in terminal and started REPL again which took a bit of time (a bit of a nuisance).
 I have to experiment and google how to use REPL with gen-classes more effectively.
 - I realized just by experimenting that the Azure Storage Table fields must start with capital letter or you are not able to read the fields using Java API.